werenbeck-ueding/daur-lecture-ws2526/README.md

-# Course Notes: Data Analysis Using R (WiSe 2025/26)
+# Data Analysis Using R (WiSe 2025/26) – Example Repository

 This repository serves as a note repository for the course “Data